top of page

 Harry O’Hayon is originally from Canada and is trained in both CBT and in Counselling Sciences.
 He is accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP).
 He is a practicing clinician with extensive experience working with mood disorders.
 His previous role as Clinical Lead and Head of Prevention Services in a major National Health Service (NHS) Trust in London involved leading an Improving Access to Psychological Therapies – IAPT service; a Self-Management & Behavioural Change Specialist Service for people with chronic long term physical health conditions; and a Smoking Cessation Service.

 His work experience at The University of Reading with The Charlie Waller Institute for Evidence-based Psychological Treatments has given him a solid understanding, and hands on experience, of the development and dissemination of evidence-based psychological treatments, and the challenges and opportunities associated with translating research and science into clinical practice.
 He regularly trains mental health clinicians on how to deliver evidence-based psychological treatments using CBT approaches both in the UK and internationally.
 Clinically he also offers consultation, supervision, training, and advice to various NHS Trusts and private organizations on delivering evidence-based psychological treatments.
 His clinical specialty is the assessment and treatment of post-traumatic stress disorder (PTSD), resulting from either type 1 or 2 trauma.
-His previous role in a dual-diagnosis in-patient rehabilitation service for people with PTSD and substance dependency provided him with an opportunity to develop a wide repertoire of approaches to treat complex developmental trauma.
+His previous role in a dual-diagnosis in-patient rehabilitation service for people with PTSD provided him with an opportunity to develop a wide repertoire of approaches to treat complex developmental trauma.

 Training Modalities